LisaKalfhues/Druggability_Predictor/README.md

 For running the app in a docker container

 - clone repo locally
-- build image with ´docker build -t streamlitchurnapp:latest -f docker/Dockerfile .´
+- build image with `docker build -t streamlitchurnapp:latest -f docker/Dockerfile .
 - run image with docker run -p 8501:8501 streamlitchurnapp:latest
 - in your web browser: map your localhost to port 8501 in container